 Now the fierce and proud mascot of Pacific University, Boxer was originally an heirloom incense burner belonging to a Shaowu family.
 Boxer was purchased by Pacific alumnus Reverend Joseph Elkanah Walker for five dollars while he was working as a missionary in China.
-He gave it to his mother, who in turn donated it to Pacific University in 1896.
+He gave it to his mother, who in turn donated it to Pacific University.
+The Walker Family donated Boxer to Pacific sometime between 1896-1898.

 Although sometimes mistaken for a dog or a lion, Boxer is in fact a qilin.
 A qilin is a mythical creature combining several animals: "the body resembles that of a deer with scales, horns in the center of its head, a tail of an ox, a forehead of a wolf, hooves of a horse, and backward antlers."